FynnHunt/space-game/README.md

 - Send ship to a waypoint
 - Dock ship at a waypoint
 - Persisting data between sessions on same device
-- Deployed to Github pages using the gh pages package - See it running at ...
+- Deployed to Github pages using the gh pages package (404 error needs debugging)

 ## Improvements